roccomuso/whereismychip/README.md

 ## Inspired by

-This is a Node.js porting of the RPi implementation: [roccomuso/WhereIsMyPi](https://github.com/roccomuso/WhereIsMyPi)
+This project is inspired by the implementation for Raspberry Pi: [roccomuso/WhereIsMyPi](https://github.com/roccomuso/WhereIsMyPi)

 ## License